 What are tannins?

-Tannins are a type of bitter and astringent chemical compounds that belongs to a larger group called polyphenols.
-They occur abundantly in nature, namely in the bark of many trees and in a variety of leaves, legumes and fruits, including grapes.
+Tannins are a type of bitter and astringent chemical compound that belongs to a larger group called polyphenols.
+They occur abundantly in nature, namely in the bark of many trees and in numerous leaves, legumes and fruits, including grapes.

-Tannin molecules are typically much larger than those found in other types of polyphenols, and they have a unique ability to easily combine with other molecules, namely proteins, causing them to precipitate.
+Tannin molecules are usually much larger than those found in other types of polyphenols, and they have a unique ability to easily combine with other molecules, especially proteins, causing them to precipitate.
 This is the basis of leather production, in which the structure of animal hide is changed (tanned) by using various tree barks.

 Because tannins bind with other proteins, including those in human saliva, they create a characteristic astringent, mouth-coating sensation in the mouth.